If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 How long does a Dracaena marginata plant take to grow?

 The Dracaena marginata plant is a slow grower.
-Therefore, when placed in a favorable environment, it usually reaches a height of 5 to 6 feet in about ten years.
+Therefore, when placed in a favorable environment, it usually reaches 5 to 6 feet in about ten years.

 How long does a Dracaena marginata plant live?

 There is no definite lifetime period for a Dracaena marginata plant.
-However, most houseplants live for about 2 to 3 years when placed indoors.
+However, when placed indoors, most houseplants live for about 2 to 3 years.

 Conclusion About Dracaena marginata Care